SuvroBiswas93/Green-Earth-Website/README.md

 ## ❓  How does destructuring assignment work in ES6?

 - Destructuring allows to **unpack values** from arrays or objects into variables easily.
-- It is and ES-6 Feature
+- It is an ES-6 Feature

 ### Array Destructuring